emilianoGGauna/Bot-Med/README.md

 # MedBot: A Medical Diagnostic Chatbot
+Need to make a templates folder with the htmls before running it.

 MedBot is a simple medical diagnostic web application built with the Flask framework.
 It leverages First-order Logic (FOL) to establish relationships between various symptoms and potential diseases.
 Based on a user's inputs regarding their symptoms, MedBot aims to provide a possible diagnosis and its corresponding treatment.